The Quantum Wave Theory of Universe Formation: A New Perspective on Origins, Black Holes, and Cosmic Evolution

 The Cosmic Microwave Background (CMB) serves as evidence of an earlier state of uniform energy, now cooled and stretched across the universe.
 The near-uniform distribution of CMB radiation reflects a time when the universe's initial burst and cooling, resulted in the uniform radiation that fills the cosmos, only to continue expanding due to dark energy and quantum remnants.
 This radiation acts as a "memory" of the universe’s original balance—a state it continuously strives toward but cannot achieve.

 In the end, this storyline positions the universe as alive in a deeply fundamental sense.
 Not only is it a physical space, but it's also self-regulating, inherently balanced, and eternally returning to states of symmetry after periods of creative imbalance.
-As the universe expands it will at some point do so faster the speed of light where all particles and energy fields become so diffuse that they might revert to a pre-spacetime condition.
-This state might echo the universe's initial singularity, allowing it to "poof" back into an original, densely packed state to where it once became.
-It’s a beautiful idea: the universe, driven by balance, endlessly seeking to create and return, much like the very principles of life.
+As the universe expands, the speed of expansion, the disentangling of particles, and the perturbations they cause might very well trigger the universe's return to a unified state, where all forces are once again unified in a form that resembles the conditions of the early universe, but with a new understanding of how this process works in quantum terms.
+It’s a beautiful idea: the universe, driven by balance, cleverly utilizing imbalance to create and return, much like the very principles of life.

 7. Future Research and Implications